cloudqubes/cloudqubes.github.io/_posts/2020-01-30-setting-up-an-nginx-reverse-proxy-for-openstack.markdown

 The proxy configurations in NGINX reside under `server` directive.
 Accordingly we have to add separate directives for each of the OpenStack services and NFVO.

-This is the configuration for proxying the requests of `kestone` service.
+This is the configuration for proxying the requests of `kesytone` service.

 {% highlight shell %}
 #keystone